chrisgleissner/loom-webflux-benchmarks/README.md

 with [Spring WebFlux](https://docs.spring.io/spring-framework/reference/web/webflux.html) (relying on [Project Reactor](https://projectreactor.io/)) using Netty.

+All benchmark results below come from a dedicated bare metal test environment.
+The benchmark is also scheduled to run [monthly](https://github.com/chrisgleissner/loom-webflux-benchmarks/actions/workflows/benchmark.yaml) on a GitHub-hosted runner, using both Ubuntu 22.04 and 24.04.

 ## Background

 Both Spring WebFlux and Virtual Threads are alternative technologies to create Java microservices that support a high